Become a Doula

 Will I have a mentor as a new IBP doula?

 YES!
 We do not offer mentorship outside Indiana Birth & Parenting.
 Not because we don’t want to!
 Our overall client load is extremely heavy all year long.
-There’s simply not enough hours in the day to mentor doulas outside of our own company, while also meeting the care needs of our clients.
+There’s simply not enough hours in the day to mentor doulas outside of our own company, while also meeting the care needs of our clients and staying in a healthy work/life balance.
 Any affiliated doula with IBP has complete access to us, along with connections with the other doulas on our team.
-The teaching and mentoring side of our company is our favorite part!
+The teaching and mentoring within our company is our favorite part!

 How much does mentoring cost?

 Absolutely nothing!
 We don’t charge any fees for the support we offer doulas affiliated with IBP.
 Because of that, we are ALL IN with every single Independent Contractor.
 We’re invested in your success and well-being as doulas, and as people.
 We’re always available to answer questions in real time- even in the middle of the night.
-We love sharing the tips we’ve learned over the years, listen to doulas process things that are hard, celebrate their wins, and cheer them on every step of the way.
+We love sharing the tips we’ve learned over the years, listen to doulas as they process the hard things, celebrate their wins, and cheer them on every step of the way.
 And we’re ALWAYS learning new things from the IBP doulas, too!
 Open, honest, and collaborative care benefits all involved…especially our clients.

 What is a typical IBP affiliated doula’s client load?